akyriuu/akyriuu/README.md

 Ask me about anything!
 I actually like to talk and I'm willing to take any advices or answer any questions regarding my personal profile.

+It may be important to know that english is my second language, but it does not matter at all, as I speak it normally and actually more frequently online.
+My first language is brazilian portuguese.
+So i'm ready for conversations in any of the mentioned before.
+This is only important in cases where you may try contact when I'm actually on a different time zone, so bear that in mind.

 ## How to find me and to reach me: ...